DipannitaOrni/Lexi/README.md

 ## Architecture

+Lexi follows a layered architecture designed to keep the interface, application logic, document processing and AI reasoning cleanly separated.
+![](https://www.googleapis.com/download/storage/v1/b/kaggle-user-content/o/inbox%2F22677985%2F4ef305011a3d4933a62eb534a011654c%2Flexi_architecture_flow.png?generation=1785059794732023&alt=media)

 Lexi separates into three layers: a React frontend, a stateless FastAPI backend, and Gemma 4 as the sole reasoning engine.
 Each layer has a single, well-defined point of contact with the layer beneath it, which keeps responsibilities isolated and the system testable.
-![](https://www.googleapis.com/download/storage/v1/b/kaggle-user-content/o/inbox%2F22677985%2F4ef305011a3d4933a62eb534a011654c%2Flexi_architecture_flow.png?generation=1785059794732023&alt=media)
-The frontend consists of three parts: static Landing, About, and FAQ pages that carry no application logic; the Workspace, where the mode picker, level slider, before/after comparison, self-check flags, grounded chat, and study tools reside; and `lib/api.js`, the only module in the frontend aware that a backend exists at all.
-Every request the Workspace issues - upload, rewrite, verify, ask, export - passes through this single file as JSON over HTTP, so the backend endpoint can be changed by editing one constant (`VITE_API_BASE`) without touching the rest of the frontend.

-The backend is a stateless FastAPI service: no request depends on state retained from a previous one, which is what keeps the async pipeline safe to scale.
-Incoming requests are handled by route handlers, one per endpoint (`upload`, `process`, `verify`, `ask`, `key-points`, `glossary`, `flashcards`, `visualize`, `export`, `modes`), which delegate to a service layer (`rewrite`, `verify`, `qa`, `document_store`) scoped to the current session and backed by SQLite.

-Every service that needs to reason over text does so through exactly one interface: `gemma_client.py`.
-No service calls Gemma directly; all ten AI features route through this single choke-point, which centralises retries, timeouts, and structured error handling.
-This is the architectural decision the rest of the backend is organised around, and it is what keeps behaviour under failure consistent across features and independently testable.

-The client calls Gemma 4 itself: `gemma-4-31b-it` handles reasoning and generation, while its audio-capable counterpart, `gemma-4-12b-it`, is used specifically for dictation.
-Responses travel back through the same path - client, service, route, `lib/api.js` - to the Workspace.

-One further design decision is worth noting: the seven mode rule sets are defined once, in `prompts/rewrite_prompts.py`, and the frontend's mode list is served live from a `/modes` endpoint derived from those same keys rather than duplicated.
-This removes the possibility of frontend and backend drifting out of sync on what a "mode" is.
+The **React + Vite frontend** provides the user-facing Workspace, where rewriting, verification, grounded Q&A, study tools, visualization, and export are managed through a single API boundary (`lib/api.js`).
+This keeps the frontend independent of backend implementation details and allows the API endpoint to be changed through configuration rather than application code.

+The **FastAPI backend** handles document processing through focused route and service layers.
+Session-scoped documents are managed with SQLite, while all AI-powered operations are routed through a single `gemma_client.py` interface.
+This centralizes model communication, timeouts, retries, and error handling, making the AI pipeline consistent and independently testable.

+At the model layer, **Gemma 4** powers document rewriting, verification, Q&A, and other reasoning tasks, while the audio-capable variant handles dictation.
+The seven accessibility modes are defined once in `rewrite_prompts.py` and exposed through `/modes`, giving the frontend and backend a single source of truth.

+**In short:**

+`React → API Boundary → FastAPI → Services → Gemma 4`

+with **SQLite for session-scoped document storage** and a centralized AI client for reliable model interaction.
 <details>
 <summary><strong>⚙️ Engineering decisions worth calling out</strong> (click to expand)</summary>
 <br/>